Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Limits to Arbitrage

-where $\sigma^s_{t}$ denotes the spot volatility of the bid quote process on market $s$, and $W^s_k$ denotes a Wiener process.
-We assume that $\sigma^s_{t}$ is constant over the interval $[t, t+\tau]$ and rule out any jumps.\footnote{Time-varying and stochastic volatility can be incorporated by means of a change of the time-scale of the underlying Brownian motion.
+where $\sigma^s_{t}$ denotes the spot volatility of the bid price process on the exchange $s$, and $W^s_k$ denotes a Wiener process.
+We assume that $\sigma^s_{t}$ is constant over the interval $[t, t+\tau]$.\footnote{Time-varying and stochastic volatility can be incorporated through a change of the timescale of the underlying Brownian motion.
 We provide the corresponding derivations in Appendix~\ref{sec:appendix_clock_change}.
-However, both the time-variability of $\sigma^s_t$ and the presence of jumps would further increase the price risk the arbitrageur is facing.
-In that sense, the bounds derived in this paper are conservative. } \end{assumption} The dynamics of the sell price thus expose the arbitrageur to uncertainty about her profits.
-The uncertainty is triggered by the spot volatility $\sigma_t^s$ and the latency $\tau$.
-We require only weak assumptions regarding the stochastic nature of the latency. \begin{assumption} The stochastic latency $\tau \in \mathbb{R}_+$ is a random variable equipped with a conditional probability distribution $\pi_t(\tau):=\pi\left(\tau|\mathcal{I}_t\right)$, where $\mathcal{I}_t$ denotes the set of available information at time $t$.
-We assume that the moment-generating function of $\pi_t(\tau)$, defined as $m_\tau\left(u\right) := \mathbb{E}_t\left(e^{u\tau}\right)$ for $u\in\mathbb{R}$, is finite on an interval around zero. \end{assumption} Assumptions~\ref{assumption:price_process_general} and \ref{assumption:latency_general} allow us to fully characterize the return distribution $\pi_t\left(r^{b, s}_{(t:t+\tau)}\right)$ through the interval of random length from $t$ to $t+\tau$ for a wide range of latency distributions. \begin{lemma} Under Assumptions~\ref{assumption:price_process_general} and \ref{assumption:latency_general}, the returns follow a normal variance-mean mixture with probability distribution
+The time-variability of $\sigma^s_t$ and the presence of jumps would further increase the price risk the arbitrageur faces.
+In that sense, the bounds derived in this paper are conservative. } \end{assumption} We now let the latency $\tau$ denote the \emph{random} waiting time until a transfer of the asset between CEXes is settled.
+Only weak assumptions regarding the stochastic nature of the settlement latency $\tau$ are required. \begin{assumption} The settlement latency $\tau \in \mathbb{R}_+$ is a random variable equipped with a conditional probability distribution $\pi_t(\tau):=\pi\left(\tau|\mathcal{I}_t\right)$, where $\mathcal{I}_t$ denotes the set of available information at time $t$.
+We assume that the moment-generating function of $\pi_t(\tau)$, defined as $m_\tau\left(u\right) := \mathbb{E}_t\left(e^{u\tau}\right)$ for $u\in\mathbb{R}$, is finite on an interval around zero. \end{assumption} Assumptions~\ref{assumption:price_process_general} and \ref{assumption:latency_general} fully characterize the return distribution $\pi_t\left(r^{b, s}_{(t:t+\tau)}\right)$ through the interval of random length from $t$ to $t+\tau$. \begin{lemma} Under Assumptions~\ref{assumption:price_process_general} and \ref{assumption:latency_general}, $r^{b, s}_{(t:t+\tau)}$ exhibits the probability distribution

 and corresponding characteristic function\footnote{The characteristic function fully describes the behavior and properties of a probability distribution.
 For a random variable $X$, $\varphi_{X}(u)$ is defined as $\varphi_{X}(u)=\mathbb{E}(e^{iuX})$, where $i$ is the imaginary unit and $u\in\mathbb{R}$ is the argument of the characteristic function.}